smat-dev/jinni/memory-bank/decisionLog.md

 *   [2025-04-04 20:05:00] - User requested the ability to see file sizes in the list output, which is useful for quickly assessing the contribution of different files to the total context size without needing to run the full context dump.
 *   [2025-04-04 22:36:08] - `jinni doc`/`jinni_doc` provides convenient access to documentation (README) directly via CLI or MCP, useful for reference during usage or troubleshooting.
 *   [2025-04-04 22:36:08] - Simply aborting on context size limit wasn't user-friendly.
 Raising a specific error (`DetailedContextSizeError`) and including the list of largest files gives the user actionable information to configure exclusions effectively.
+*   [2025-04-05 12:54:00] - Clarifies the primary input as the project scope (`project_root`), making the specific file/directory (`target`) secondary.
+Aligns better with the concept of providing context for a whole project, optionally focusing on a part.
+*   [2025-04-05 01:52:00] - The previous refactoring (Task 19) was not fully applied to the MCP server implementation (`jinni/server.py`), leaving it with incorrect arguments (`path` mandatory, `project_root` optional).
+This correction ensures consistency between the server tool definition and the underlying core logic (at the time).
+*   [2025-04-05 02:13:00] - User preferred the existing flexible CLI argument structure.
+Refactoring `core_logic.py` allows supporting this while maintaining a stricter interface for the MCP server.
+This avoids breaking CLI user experience while enabling clearer programmatic use via MCP.

 ## Implementation Details